Conference date: Monday 18 – Tuesday 19 July 2022

 We encourage you to attend and present your current research.
 Application papers are particularly welcome.

-After a four-year hiatus, this series of conference is relaunched as the last in the series of ASMO-UK conferences (12th) and the first in the new series ASMO-Europe.
+After a hiatus, this series of conference is relaunched as the last in the series of ASMO-UK conferences (12th) and the first in the new series ASMO-Europe.

 Conference topics include, but are not exclusive to:

 - constraint handling (manufacturing constraints, non-constant constraints etc)